 The Corporation has a Restricted Share Unit Plan ("RSU Plan") for certain key employees of the Corporation and its affiliates.
-Pursuant to the RSU Plan, the Board is authorized to grant restricted share units ("RSUs") to selected employees subject to the terms and conditions of the RSU Plan, and on a discretionary basis as consideration of past services to the Corporation.
-The Human Resources and Compensation Committee may determine or designate a method to determine which employees of the Corporation and its affiliates may be eligible in any particular fiscal year to participate in the RSU Plan.
+Pursuant to the RSU Plan, the Board is authorized to grant RSUs and PRSUs to selected employees subject to the terms and conditions of the RSU Plan, and on a discretionary basis as consideration of past services to the Corporation.
+The HRCC may determine or designate a method to determine which employees of the Corporation and its affiliates may be eligible in any particular fiscal year to participate in the RSU Plan.
 The RSU Plan is intended to motivate and reward participants by creating mid-term value, as well as to retain such individuals.

-The Board may, at any time, subject to any applicable laws and the rules, regulations and policies of the TSX, amend, suspend or terminate the RSU Plan, provided that no amendment shall impair the interests of the participants under any RSU previously granted under the RSU Plan without the written consent of the participants, and, in the event of the termination of the RSU Plan, that all payments of the cash equivalent of any outstanding units be made at the time of the termination and in accordance with the terms of the RSU Plan.
-The Human Resources and Compensation Committee is entitled to exercise its discretion to restrict participation under the RSU Plan.
-It may also exercise its discretion when determining the vesting terms and conditions for RSUs granted under the RSU Plan.
+The Board may, at any time, subject to any applicable laws, amend, suspend or terminate the RSU Plan, provided that no amendment shall impair the interests of the participants under any RSU or PRSU previously granted under the RSU Plan without the written consent of the participants, and, in the event of the termination of the RSU Plan, that all payments of the cash equivalent of any outstanding units be made at the time of the termination and in accordance with the terms of the RSU Plan.